 If the consumer does not apply media control/policies to a session event, IMS AS continues processing and forwards the event as is (including the media state) to calling/called party.

-The AS may notify the DCSF about the UE 3GPP PS Data Off status.
+The AS may notify the DCSF about the UE’s 3GPP PS Data Off status during IMS session establishment, and subsequently notifies the DCSF about any changes to the UE’s 3GPP PS Data Off status during the session based on implicit subscription to the PSDataOffStatusChangeEvent.

-Editor's note: The service design for AS notifying DCSF needs more consideration.